mintisan/awesome-mcu-embedded/README.md

   - [C语言模块化编程的完美解耦](https://nevermindzzt.github.io/2020/12/20/C%E8%AF%AD%E8%A8%80%E6%A8%A1%E5%9D%97%E5%8C%96%E7%BC%96%E7%A8%8B%E7%9A%84%E5%AE%8C%E7%BE%8E%E8%A7%A3%E8%80%A6/)
 - [andsmedeiros/uevloop](https://github.com/andsmedeiros/uevloop) : A fast and lightweight event loop aimed at embedded platforms in C99.
 - [eerimoq/async](https://github.com/eerimoq/async) : Asynchronous framework in C for systems where low memory usage is important.

+## vm

+- [MicroPython](https://github.com/micropython/micropython) : a lean and efficient Python implementation for microcontrollers and constrained systems
+- [PikaPython](https://github.com/pikasTech/PikaPython) : An ultra-lightweight Python interpreter that runs with only 4KB of RAM, zero dependencies.
+It is ready to use out of the box without any configuration required and easy to extend with C. Similar project: MicroPython, JerryScript.

 ## coroutine